-- A charged Person may, subject to the following provisions of 25.3(e)(i), request to adduce witness evidence at the Tribunal hearing: - (A) any such request must be submitted to the Controlling Body in writing by no later than 10.00am on the day after the Notice is issued (or such other time determined by the Controlling Body); - (B) the request must contain: - (1) the name and address of the witness, and, in the case of any expert witness, evidence proposed to be adduced, their qualifications and experience; - (2) a summary of the substance of the evidence the charged Person proposes to adduce from the witness; - (ii) In this Section 25, the word witness includes the charged Person, where the charged Person intends to, or does give evidence at the Tribunal hearing. - (iii) Unless permission is granted by the Chairperson, a Person shall not adduce the evidence of a witness unless that Person complies with Section 25.3(e)(i).
+A charged Person may, subject to the following provisions of 25.3(e)(i), request to adduce witness evidence at the Tribunal hearing:

+- (A) any such request must be submitted to the Controlling Body in writing by no later than 10.00am on the day after the Notice of Breach or Notice of Charge is issued (or such other time determined by the Controlling Body); - (B) the request must contain: - the name and address of the witness, and, in the case of any expert witness, evidence proposed to be adduced, their qualifications and experience; - (2) a summary of the substance of the evidence the charged Person proposes to adduce from the witness; - (ii) In this Section 25, the word witness includes the charged Person, where the charged Person intends to, or does give evidence at the Tribunal hearing. - Unless permission is granted by the Chairperson, a Person shall not adduce the evidence of a witness unless that Person complies with Section 25.3(e)(i). - (iv) After receiving a request submitted in accordance with Section 25.3(e)(i), the Chairperson may permit a Person to adduce the evidence of a witness. - (v) Where expert evidence from a witness is adduced, or on any other occasion, the Tribunal, at the direction of the Chairperson, may hear any other expert evidence in relation to the matters requiring its determination. - (vi) In relation to a Notice of Charge only, and only in exceptional and compelling circumstances, as determined by the Controlling Body in its absolute discretion, will the Tribunal receive evidence from a person who is not an Umpire or recorded on the team sheet for a relevant Match. - (vii) Any video or medical evidence which is not already in the possession of the Controlling Body must be submitted by a Club to the Controlling Body if requested by the relevant Controlling Body. - (viii) A charged Person may, subject to the following provisions of 25.3(e)(viii), request to adduce video or photographic evidence at the Tribunal hearing of the incident in respect of which the Person is charged: - (A) any such request must be submitted to the Controlling Body in writing by no later than 10.00am on the day after the Notice of Breach or Notice of Charge is issued (or such other time determined by the Controlling Body); - (B) the request must: - (1) attach the video or photographic evidence or a link to the video or photographic evidence; - (2) contain the name and address of the person who took the video or photographic evidence;